Schelomo: Background

 Schelomo was the final work completed by Bloch before coming to America in 1916.
 Initially conceived as a vocal work set the text from the Book of Ecclesiastes, the composer ran into trouble deciding what language to use.
 A serendipitous meeting occurred between Bloch and cellist Alexandre Barjansky, who impressed Bloch with his mastery of the instrument, which had the brooding vocal quality that he envisioned for Schelomo.
 The word Schelomo, being the Hebrew form of Solomon, uses the violoncello to represent the voice of King Solomon.
-While Bloch did search for inspiration from the Bible for this composition, it was instead a wax statuette of King Solomon, created by Katherina Barjansky, wife of Bloch's friend, cellist Alexandre Barjansky, to whom the work was dedicated.
+While Bloch did search for inspiration from the Bible for this composition, it was instead a wax statuette of King Solomon, created by Katherina Barjansky, wife of Bloch's friend the cellist Alexandre Barjansky, to whom the work was dedicated.

 Analysis

 Bloch recounts about the work in 1932, which he describes as ”psychoanalysis” of his unconscious creative process, stating that the solo cello in Schelomo is the incarnation of King Solomon and that the orchestra represents the world around him, as well as his experiences in life.
-In addition, he also states that sometimes the orchestra reflects the thoughts of Solomon while the solo cello expresses his words.
+He also says that sometimes the orchestra reflects the thoughts of Solomon while the solo cello expresses his words.

 Schelomo is divided into three sections, with each section separated by the use of different textures and themes in cyclic form.
 Schelomo is scored for three flutes, two oboes, English horn, two clarinets in Bb, bass clarinet, two bassoons, contrabassoon, four horns in F, three trumpets in C, three trombones, tuba, timpani, tambourine, snare-drum, bass-drum, cymbals, tam-tam, celesta, two harps, violins (at least twelve players), violas (at least ten), cellos (at least six), basses (at least four).